Kabocha

 Kabocha (/kəˈboʊtʃə/; from Japanese カボチャ, 南瓜) is a type of winter squash, a Japanese variety of the species Cucurbita maxima.
 It is also called kabocha squash or Japanese pumpkin in North America.
 In Japan, kabocha may refer to either this squash, to the Western pumpkin, or indeed to other squashes.
 In Australia, "Japanese pumpkin" is a synonym of Kent pumpkin, a variety of winter squash (C. moschata).

 Many of the kabocha in the market are kuri kabocha, a type created from seiyo kabocha (buttercup squash).
 Varieties of kabocha include Ajihei, Ajihei No. 107, Ajihei No. 331, Ajihei No. 335, Ebisu, Emiguri, Marron d'Or and Miyako.

 Description

 Kabocha is hard on the outside with knobbly-looking skin that is often dark green, red-orange, or gray.
 It is shaped like a squat pumpkin and has an intense yellow-orange color on the inside.
 In many respects it is similar to buttercup squash, but without the characteristic protruding "cup" on the bottom.
-An average kabocha weighs two to three pounds, but a large squash can weigh as much as eight pounds.
+An average kabocha weighs two to three pounds (1–1.5 kg), but a large squash can weigh as much as eight pounds (3.5 kg).